The Community Foundation has gone digital! We now accept inquiries and applications on-line.

 If you missed the Grants Gone Digital technical assistance workshops, or want to review the presentation, click here for the slides.

-In an effort to increase our accessibility and ability to communicate on a more timely basis, we are implementing Foundant, our Online Grants Management system.
+In an effort to increase our accessibility and ability to communicate on a timelier basis, we use Foundant, our Online Grants Management system.
 Among many benefits we think you’ll appreciate is your ability to control organizational contact information; to draft, save and submit online applications; and to upload documents and reports.

 For our Community Grantmaking the Foundation only invites proposals after reviewing a letter of inquiry.
 Prior to submitting a letter of inquiry through Foundant please review our forms and guidelines for grantseekers.